Aleman778/emacs_aleman/README.md

 (am-initialize)
 ```
 Before restarting emacs please take a look inside the `packages.el` file and turn on and off
 packages that you wish to use.
+Note that the first time you start Emacs it will take a few minutes
+but the next time it will go very fast!
 And that's it just start emacs and happy hacking!

 ## Custom configurations